Getting Started with KW47-LOC

 2. Build and flash application using MCUXpresso IDE - step 1

-3. Then click Import example from repository Build and flash application using MCUXpresso IDE - step 2 The following tab will open in the editor screen
+3. Then click Import Example from Repository Build and flash application using MCUXpresso IDE - step 2 The following tab will open in the editor screen

 5. Click the arrow button on the "Repository" tab to choose your previously downloaded SDK and the toolchain that matches the version